Ganidu1999/FYP_Scio_Learn/README.md

 Created by Ganidu Bandara
 for the final year project of Bachelors of Science in computer science (university of Westminster) A questionaire generator for the local G.C.E.
 Ordinary Level science education subject examination.

-I developed an AI-powered question paper generation system tailored for Sri Lankan G.C.E.
-Ordinary Level Science education.
 The system leverages cutting-edge LLMs (Large Language Models) and embedding models to generate exam-ready multiple-choice and essay-type questions from syllabus-based study material.

 Key Highlights: